roselmamendes/roselmamendes.github.io/content/google-app-engine-en.md

 ## Monitoring tools

-Not only host your application in the infrastructure, Google Cloud allows to use monitoring tools to follow the health of those services deployed.
+Not only offer Cloud deployment, Google Cloud allows to use monitoring tools to follow the health of those services deployed.

 In the Google world, who takes care of Monitoring is the [Stackdriver](https://cloud.google.com/stackdriver/).
-To use with Google Cloud and AWS, Stackdriver is a platform to manage  techniques in monitoring for your applications and/or infrastructure.
+It works for Google Cloud and AWS.

 **Logs**